-Starting an online business means different things to different people.
+Starting an online business means different things to different people, but legal documents are important nonetheless.

 To some it means being able to: